-GPT-3 was trained using five different datasets, each given different weights or values: Common Crawl, WebText2, Books1, Books2 and Wikipedia.
-GPT-3 was given more than one epoch, or pass through the dataset.
+GPT-3 was trained using five different datasets, each given different weights or values: Common Crawl, WebText2, Books1, Books2, and Wikipedia.
+GPT-3 was given more than one epoch, or passes through the dataset.
 It’s tough to identify (in my humble research) what is included in Books1 and Books2.
-It seems like it might be a mix of Project Gutenberg books, materials scanned by Google as they scanned books, or some mix of sources.
+It seems like it might be a mix of Project Gutenberg books, materials scanned by Google as they scanned books or some mix of sources.

-GPT-3, as shown in ChatGPT and other instances, has been shown to easily handle writing articles and conversing while carrying on tasks just-in-time.
-Because of the large dataset and large number of parameters, the model is able to create high quality text, but it limited by longer responses that are repeated over time.
+GPT-3, as shown in ChatGPT and other instances, has been shown to easily handle writing articles and conversing while carrying on tasks just in time.
+Because of the large dataset and a large number of parameters, the model is able to create high-quality text, but it is limited by longer responses that are repeated over time.
 GPT-3 is, for the most part, limited to one task.
-Once it is involved in that task, it struggles as it regroups and tries to interpret and move to another task, or complete bidirectional tasks.
-A bidirectional task is where the machine learning model is looking left and right, backwards and forwards, as it converses with you as it completes a task.
+Once it is involved in that task, it struggles as it regroups and tries to interpret and move to another task or complete bidirectional tasks.
+A bidirectional task is where the machine learning model is looking left and right, backward and forwards, as it converses with you as it completes a task.
 If you think about Google AutoComplete, Google will fill in some search terms that it thinks you might be looking for.
 This is looking forward and predicting.
 A bidirectional task would be suggesting a better start to the query, or indicating that your original query or task isn’t what you really are looking for. 🙂

 Released two years after GPT-3, OpenAI rolled out what could be identified as GPT-3.5, but you most likely know it by a different name, ChatGPT.
 ChatGPT utilizes a fine-tuned version of GPT-3.5 that’s essentially a general-purpose chatbot.